lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   Note that a default list of commands (as detailed in :doc:`buildOptions`) will not be replaced by this option: the general commands will be executed before this list.

+  Please note that dbuild offers no guarantees on whether commands will be run before or after the rewriting of dependencies, needed to make sure they refer to the artifacts created by other projects in the same configuration file.

 extraction-version
   This value can be used to override the Scala compiler version used during dependency extraction.
 It is optional within each project; it is also possible to specify this